MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_salesorder_delete.md

 ---

 # Delete salesOrders
-Delete a salesOrder object from Dynamics 365 for Financials.
+Delete a sales order object from Dynamics 365 for Financials.

 ## HTTP request
 ```